brson/rust-contract-comparison/blog/parity-ink.md

 Can I run it myself?
 Let's try.

-I'm assuming it's going to a lot like running `substrate-front-end-template`.
+I'm assuming it's going to be a lot like running `substrate-front-end-template`.

 The repo is here: